cybera/GithubIntroduction/README.md

 3. Test if you have git already installed: `git --version`

 # Version Control
 Let's forget about Github for a bit and only focus on Git at the moment.
-The most important feature it has is the version control.
-Why do we like it?
-It keeps copies of your previous versions of code and can recover you from failure when something went wrong (by reverting back to previous versions).
+The most important feature it has is the **version control**.

+This feature keeps track of the previous versions of your work, and can recover you from failure when something went wrong by reverting back to previous versions.
+To better understand this idea, let's take a look at this **working tree** visualization.

 [placeholder for viz].

+As shown in this visualization, each node in the working tree is a version, which is essentially a snapshot of all files when the node is created.
+In the git terminology, we call those nodes "**commits**" and the action of creating those nodes as "**commit changes**".
+Let's see how it actually works in the following experiment.

+### Commit changes
-In the git terminology, we call those versions "commits".
-Let's start by creating a repo(sitory) and initializing Git in it.
-This tells git to treat your current directory as a Git repo(sitory)
+First, we create a repo(sitory) and initializing Git in it.
+This tells git to treat your current directory as a git repo(sitory).
+Git will create a hidden folder called ".git" in the current directory.
+Note this ```git init``` command is one-time-only: once a git repo is established, you don't need to re-init it when committing any changes.

 ```
 $ mkdir git-intro
 $ cd git-intro
-$ git init .
+$ git init . # use . to identify the current directory as a git repo
 ```

-### Commit changes
-Now let's create a few dummy files.
+Then let's create a few dummy files to play our experiment on.

 ```
 $ echo "file contents" > myfile.txt
 $ echo "other file contents" > myotherfile.txt
 $ ls
 myfile.txt		myotherfile.txt
 ```

-Use ```git status``` to check what's changed since last commit.
-From the message, you will see that we have two **untracked** files.
-This is because we just created them and yet haven't **commit** this change.
+Now use ```git status``` to check what's changed since last commit.
+Since we haven't committed any changes, the message indicate we have "No commits yet".
+It also prompted us that we have two "**untracked**" files.
+This is because we just created them and yet haven't commit this change.

 ```
 $ git status